lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 Separation of concerns at the type level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: This section is aimed at primarily at graduate students, but advanced undergradutes are encouraged to work through it as well.

 The overall approach is to separate recursion from structure by formalizing algebraic data types as initial F-algebras.